kaltura/developer-platform-docs/documentation/player-portal/web/managing-tracks-web.md

 #### Getting Specific Track Types

 It's also possible to get a specific kind of track.
-<br>The code below shows how to get a specific track by passing a parameter to the `getTracks` method:
+The code below shows how to get a specific track by passing a parameter to the `getTracks` method:

 ```javascript
 var videoTracks = player.getTracks(player.Track.VIDEO);